 Camping is a lot of fun, when you are comfortable.
-Guaranteed the best way to put you off camping is to have a shoddy nights sleep, or wake up feeling like you need to head to the chiropractor!
+Guaranteed the best way to put you off heading away is to have a shoddy nights sleep, or wake up feeling like you need to head straight to the chiropractor!

 Cheap camping mattresses

 You’ve heard the saying; a poor man buys twice, and it rings true almost every single time.
 I started off with a single inflatable mattress that included an inflatable pillow.
 It was better than sleeping on the ground, but was still far from ideal.

 After 8 hours asleep, you were guaranteed to wake up with a sore back!
 Given the mattress was a hand me down from the folks I wasn’t going to complain.

 Instead, I went to Anaconda, and bought myself a swag with a 70mm Dune self inflating mattress inside.
 It was a step up, but I still woke with a sore hip.

 I used this for a while, until I realised the mattress was making my camping experience less enjoyable than it should have been; if you miss your bed at home because you are uncomfortable, you haven’t got the best camping bed.

 One afternoon, whilst walking through a Perth Camping Store, I saw a mattress in the distance that looked brilliant.
 A quick look revealed it was made by Black Wolf, which made it even more promising; they sell top quality gear.

 As you do, I had a quick lie down, and was sold straight away!
 The only problem?
 The price – at $350 I was considering putting up with the bad nights sleep!
 I did some research online, and everyone raved about them, and they were rated as one of the best self inflating mattress options around.